nicolauda/pysystemtrade/docs/rob_system.md

 ## 6) Raw data layer

-- **Base (`systems/rawdata.py`)**: prices, returns, vol, carry, FX normalisation, asset-class normalisation, diagnostics.
-- **Rob (`systems/provided/rob_system/rawdata.py`)**: all of the above plus:
+- **What lives here (base `systems/rawdata.py`)**: stitched prices, returns, two flavours of volatility (price-diff for forecasts; percentage returns for sizing), carry inputs, FX/asset-class normalisation, and diagnostics.
+The stage caches series so rules/portfolio don’t recompute them.
+- **How volatility is calculated**: by default a robust EWMA (35-day span, 10-day warm-up) with an additional floor using a 500-day 5% quantile.
+Price-diff vol uses stitched prices (Panama-style splicing); percentage-return vol uses `daily_denominator_price` to avoid using the stitched price as the denominator on positive-carry assets.
+- **Why stitched vs denominator prices**: stitched prices give smooth inputs for rules, but they would explode historical percentage returns if used as denominators.
+The `daily_denominator_price` method switches to the *current* contract price for the denominator so percentage returns and vol stay sensible.
+- **Customising raw data**: add new methods to a subclass (e.g., `myFuturesRawData`) whenever you need reusable diagnostics (carry components, moving averages, factor transforms) or asset-class-specific denominators.
+Config still calls them via `rawdata.*` because the stage name is stable.
-  - rolling `skew`, `neg_skew`, `kurtosis`,
-  - factor de-meaning vs universe or asset class,
-  - cross-sectional factor matrices and averages.
+- **Rob extensions (`systems/provided/rob_system/rawdata.py`)**: rolling `skew`, `neg_skew`, `kurtosis`; factor de-meaning vs universe/asset class; cross-sectional factor matrices and averages; carry detail.
+These feed skew/factor and cross-sectional rules.

-These additional series feed the skew/factor rules and cross-sectional signals.
-They reflect the factor-style overlays Rob has discussed for broadening signal diversity.

 ### Example: factor de-meaning